 Prayer Time - Develop an on-going emphasis on prayer, with members taking responsibliity for leading the group in prayer, praying for specific prayer requests, and praying for revival in our land.

-Tell the Story - Assign a member in the group each week to tell the Bible story of paraphrase the passage in be studied in his or her own words.
+Tell the Story - Assign a member in the group each week to tell the Bible story or paraphrase the passage to be studied in his or her own words.

 Read the Story - Assign another member in the group to read the passage to be studied from the Bible.
 See if anything was left out of the storytelling.

 Facilitate Bible Study - Assign another member in your group to facilitate the Bible study using the questions provided in the weekly study guide.
 When facilitating, use the weekly study guide questions with intention.
 When time is an issue, use only 3 to 5 questions and work to intentionally involve all group members in the discussion.
 Keep the discussion on point.
 Be truthful, positive, and transparent.
 Clearly address theological issues when necessary.
 Always be sensitive to the Holy Spirit.

 Ministry Planning Time - Spend a few minutes planning for your next ministry project.
 Each D-Group will do one ministry and evangelism project every two months.